-Demand is undoubtedly outstripping supply in the local market, resulting in tenancies being secured fairly quickly.
-At present we are looking for stock of either two , three or four bedroom properties as the demand for this size of property certainly outweighs the available stock.
+We have found that there are many tenants looking for homes, resulting in those properties on the leasing market being secured fairly quickly.
+At present we are looking for new properties, in particular two , three or four bedroom properties, as demand for these type of properties exceeds the available stock.

 The historic town of Ellon is set on the picturesque banks of the river Ythan, approximately 16 miles north of Aberdeen and within commuting distance of Inverurie, Dyce and Peterhead.
 Ellon benefits from excellent local amenities including hotels, pubs, restaurants and supermarket shopping.
 The thriving and friendly community also boasts a wide range of public facilities including three primary schools, a state of the art secondary school, swimming pool, doctors surgery and library.